MartinT86/MartinT86.github.io/_posts/2016-10-17-razor-interfaces.md

 ## Example

-You can check my MVC example on [GitHub](https://github.com/MartinT86/ViewInterfaces)
+You can check out my MVC example on [GitHub](https://github.com/MartinT86/ViewInterfaces)